Programming-Project-2021-22/programming-project-2021-22.github.io/contents/10-lambdas/5-standard.md

 - `exists()`: returns true if at least one element in a collection pass a given test
 - `none()`: returns true if at no element in a collection pass a given test

-Your methods should collections holding any type of value.
+Your methods should accept as input collections holding any type of object.

 Create a `Main` class in which you test the methods using collections holding different types of objects